That-Dev-Girl-Sites/jhalabi.com/_posts/2022-02-01-time-management.md

 For the last 20 years, I have been working with code.
 Not working alone, but certainly not getting other people to buy the things I code.
 That's what the marketing department was for.[^1] Now... _I'm_ the marketing department.

 Well... that's terrifying.
 What do I do?
 Shout into the void?[^2] I mean, I'm tweeting more and have 400+ followers now!
-Yes, I know that's not a giant amount - and a good amount of my followers are fellow techies - but it's certainly more than before.
+Yes, I know that's not a giant amount (and a good amount of my followers are fellow techies) but it's certainly more than before.
 I'm pretty excited to have this many.
 And it's a good start, right?

 In reality, I do have a (very large) to do list of marketing ideas that I need to get started on.
 As soon as I have more time.